codinlikewilly/netsuite_python/README.md

    * Country: US
    * Email: will@theapiguys.com

- * It will ask for the file name that you wish to save the key to.
-This will be used when entering the creds.
+ * It will store the cert in a file in the root of the project under config/netsuite

 ## Uploading x509 certificate to Netsuite ##
 * On Client's Netsuite top ribbon go to `Setup -> Integration -> OAuth 2.0 Client Credentials`